 Or you could actually go ahead and bake this make ahead breakfast casserole and then just reheat until warm.
 It actually heats up great!

-How to Make Green Chili Egg Casserole
+How to Make an Egg Bake Casserole with Green Chili

 1. Beat the eggs.
 I find it easiest to just do this in my stand mixer, but you could really do this whole thing by hand using a whisk.